 I cannot state strongly enough how paying agents compared to what your competitors are paying, or the minimum amount you can pay is the WRONG way to look at your agents salaries.

 Instead, you need to benchmark your agents’ salaries against local economic conditions, because that’s where they are living.
 Many companies in our industry are doing this already.
 This is why we have call centers in small towns in Canada, India, the Philippines, and Central America.
 In these places, wages that companies can afford to pay are sufficient to meet the Agent’s basic needs, so that the remainder of what goes into the call center can be focused on meeting the higher order needs in Maslow’s pyramid.
 Without strong foundation, no pyramid can be erected.

-At Rethink, whenever we’re evaluating a job offer relating to a new account, if we don’t already have the data, we always benchmark against three broad measures of wages:
+At Fair Trade Outsourcing, whenever we’re evaluating a job offer relating to a new account, if we don’t already have the data, we always benchmark against three broad measures of wages:

 - The government-defined poverty line for the city we’re operating in

 - The government-defined minimum wage for the city we’re operating in